 The Guest Zone feature will allow you to create temporary zones that can be used by guests to access the Internet.
 These zones will be separate from your main wireless network.
-You may configure different zones for the 2.4GHz and 5GHz wireless bands.
+You may configure different zones for the 2.4GHz wireless band.